 AWS Teacher Training workshops provide professional development opportunities to educators in the DC metro area school systems.
 Completion of a workshop certifies instructors to the national ProjectWET curriculum and fulfills professional development/continuing education requirements for teachers in Maryland and DC.
 Learn More

-The SHARE program is a partnership between AWS and Living Classrooms of the National Capital Region and provides an opportunity for students and teachers throughout the Washington, D.C. metropolitan area to turn their classrooms into working fish hatcheries during the months of April and May.
+The Schools in Schools/Shad Restoration program provides an opportunity for students and teachers throughout the Washington, D.C. metropolitan area to turn their classrooms into working fish hatcheries during the months of April and May.
 Learn More

 Are you an educator looking for lesson plans, field experiences, or other resources?
 The Environmental Resource Directory is a database that allows educators to find organizations in Prince George's County that can provide field experiences, professional development, funding and more.
 Educators may search by focus area (water, air, nature, native plant nursery, etc) or by service provided.
 Learn More.